janaSunrise/janaSunrise/README.md

 <img src= "https://octodex.github.com/images/waldocat.png" width="160px" Title="You found Waldo!" align="center">

-**Catch me in your terminal by hitting the command `npx sunrit`!**
+**Catch me in your terminal and know me more by hitting the command `npx sunrit`!**

 ### Let's know about me more!

 Hey there!
 I am Sunrit Jana, A 16 y/o developer.
 Obsessed with Maths, Tech, and Science, Learning Python, Machine learning, Web development, C++ and Cyber Security!
 I'm interested in learning Full Stack web development, Rust language, and more.
 I love not only to code, but also learning and exploring new things, crossing things off my bucket list, and several hobbies, and goals that I want to fulfil.
 Trying to learn, build and share something new every day, and Becoming better every day.✌️

 I am also more passionate about building real-life projects, and I create such projects to help with real-life problems, become efficient, and boost the development speed.
-I also do code for fun, making interesting problems, that can be useful in certain domains, and also create boilerplates and more for speeding up process.
+I am really passionate and love to code, making interesting problems and innovative solutions, that can be useful in certain domains, and also create boilerplates and more for speeding up process and Also several innovative softwares.

-Moreover, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or talking with my friends! :D
+Moreover, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or talking with my friends! 😁

 **And here is some code, that I would love to share with you! 😁**